leouieda/website/about/index.md

 banner_description: "Hiking Monte Roraima in the border of Brazil and Venezuela."
 ---

-{% from "utils.html" import fa, ai %}
+{% from "utils.html" import fa, ai, edu_summary %}

 # TL;DR